hylobates-lar/hylobates-lar/README.md

 🌱 I’m currently exploring all things front end.
 I'm passionate about UX, design and all things visual and/or interactive.
 I'd love to learn more about AR/VR and animation someday.

-💬  Ask me about travel, vegan cooking, natural skincare, animals/wildlife conservation, the fashion industry, UX/UI Design, all things Disney, or fun/interesting stories from my past.
+💬  Ask me about travel, vegan cooking, natural skincare, animals/wildlife conservation, the fashion industry, UX/UI Design, all things Disney, or random/interesting stories from my past.
 I have many.

-📫  How to reach me: alison[dot]v[dot]quaglia[at]gmail[dot]com
+📫  How to reach me: alison [dot] v [dot] quaglia [at] gmail [dot] com